Digichem-Project/digichem-core/doc/quick reference/source/submit.rst

 Calculation Submission Tutorial
 ===============================

-Perhaps the most powerful aspect of Silico is its functionality for submitting and managing calculations.
+The most powerful aspect of Silico is its functionality for submitting and managing calculations.
 This tutorial acts as a walk-through for this process and is an excellent start for performing computations with Silico.